flatcar/flatcar-website/content/blog/2021-12-11-containerd-inotify-leak.md

-tags = ["flatcar", "containers", "cgroups"] topics = ["Linux", "cgroups"] authors = ["jeremi-piotrowski"] title = "Containerd CGroupsV2 inotify leak" draft = true description = "Containerd running on CGroupsV2 leaks inotify file handles.
+tags = ["flatcar", "containers", "cgroups"] topics = ["Linux", "cgroups"] authors = ["jeremi-piotrowski"] title = "Some learnings from switching to CGroupsV2 for containerd" draft = true description = "Containerd running on CGroupsV2 leaks inotify file handles.
 Here's how we found out about it" date = "2022-02-18T20:00:00+02:00" postImage = "/flatcar-containerd.jpg"
 +++

-Flatcar has enabled CGroupsV2 by default since release version 2969.0.0.
-We chose to keep nodes that are updating on CGroupsV1 so that existing deployments are not impacted, we wrote about this on our [blog](https://www.flatcar-linux.org/blog/2021/09/flatcar-container-linux-is-moving-to-cgroupsv2/).

-Recently a user reported [issue 563](https://github.com/flatcar-linux/Flatcar/issues/563) on our public bug tracker.
-We decided to dive-in, see what's happening.
-This is going to be a technical blog post.
+The recent Flatcar update to [enable CGroupsV2 by default](https://www.flatcar-linux.org/blog/2021/09/flatcar-container-linux-is-moving-to-cgroupsv2/) has mostly gone smoothly, but as is usual for any significant change, there have have been some "interesting" experiences reported by users.
+For example, one user recently reported [issue 563](https://github.com/flatcar-linux/Flatcar/issues/563) ("containerd-shim processes are leaking inotify instances with cgroups v2").

+This blog post is a technical write-up of the details of how we dived in, found out what's happening, and resolved the issue.
+We wrap up with a couple of key recommendations for operators, specifically to update their version of containerd (to pick up our fix for the issue) and increase the value of the `fs.inotify.max_user_instances` kernel parameter.

+# Background: containerd

 Kubernetes relies on a container runtime to create and run pods and containers.
-On Flatcar this is ultimately done using containerd through the CRI (container runtime interface) plugin.
+On a standard Flatcar installation, this is ultimately done using containerd through the CRI (container runtime interface) plugin.

 {{< figure src="/media/containerd-2021/containerd-diagram-1.png" alt="Diagram showing the container stack in kubernetes: kubelet, containerd and CRI, containerd-shim, runc, container." >}}